Law of Northern Ireland: Definition

 The expression "Northern Ireland legislation" is defined by statute.
 The Northern Ireland Act 1998 establishes the legislative competence of the Northern Ireland Assembly.
 It creates a distinction between excepted matters, reserved matters and other matters (which are transferred i.e. they fall within the NI Assembly's competence).
-The Northern Ireland Act 1998 functions as a constitution for Northern Ireland.

 Section 24(5) of the Interpretation Act 1978 now reads:

 Paragraphs (d) to (g) were substituted by paragraph 3 of Schedule 13 to the Northern Ireland Act 1998.

 Until 2 December 1999, paragraph 7(2) of Schedule 2 to the Northern Ireland Act 1982 provided that Orders in Council under section 38(1)(b) of the Northern Ireland Constitution Act 1973 were Northern Ireland legislation for the purposes of section 24 of the Interpretation Act 1978.

 Section 5 of the Interpretation Act 1978 provides that in any Act, unless the contrary intention appears, the expression "Northern Ireland legislation" is to be construed according to Schedule 1 of that Act, which contains the following paragraph:

 The preceding paragraph applies, so far as applicable, to Acts passed on or after 1 January 1979.